King, UAE President Discuss Arab Efforts To End War On Gaza, Lebanon

 Date

-Discussions during the call covered the need to build on the outcomes of the Extraordinary Arab and Islamic Summit held recently in Riyadh, to reach comprehensive regional calm and bolster the humanitarian response in Gaza.
+Discussions during the call covered the need to build on the outcomes of the Extraordinary Arab and Islamic Summit held recently in Riyadh, to reach comprehensive regional calm and bolster the humanitarian response in Gaza, according to a Royal Court statement.

-The two leaders also discussed the deep-rooted ties between Jordan and the UAE, and ways to expand cooperation across all sectors.
+The two leaders also discussed the deep-rooted ties between Jordan and the UAE, and ways to expand cooperation across all sectors, the statement said.

 Legal Disclaimer: